nonplain/js-examples/11ty-markdown-notes/notes/Building site data with nonplain.md

 ## Notes2JSON with nonplain

-`nonplain` and `nonplain-md-link` make building markdown notes into webpages simple by providing composable tools for parsing groups of "nonplain" (plaintext + fronmatter) files, transforming them as needed, and then exporting them.
+`nonplain` and `nonplain-md-link` make building markdown notes into webpages simple by providing composable tools for parsing groups of "nonplain" (plaintext + frontmatter) files, transforming them as needed, and then exporting them.
 Loading the files, parsing them, transforming their body content and metadata, and exporting them to JSON is possible in just **60 lines** of code.

 ### The notes